limingabc/learngit/readme.txt

 aaaaa

-Creating a new branch is quick.
+Creating xyzxyzxyzxyzxyzxyzxyz new branch is quick.